dmitry-solomadin/api-angular-pg/README.md

 npm install
 ```

-We have preconfigured the project with a simple development web server.
-The simplest way to start
-this server is:
+To launch application:

 ```
-npm start
+gulp
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the app at `http://localhost:4000/index.html`.